msfussell/dapr-demos/hardened/README.md

 # Hardening Dapr app demo

 In addition to support for Kubernetes namespace isolation and Role-Based Access Control (RBAC) authorization, Dapr also provides additional, more granular, controls to harden applications deployment in Kubernetes.
 Some security related features, like in-transit encryption for all sidecar-to-sidecar communication using mutual TLS, are enabled by default.
 Others, like middleware to apply [Open Policy Agent](https://www.openpolicyagent.org/) (OPA) policies on incoming requests, require opt-in.

-This demo will overview:
+This demo overviews:

 * Cross-namespace service invocation with logical domain groups trust relationship management
 * Secure microservice communication using mTLS and [SPIFFE](https://spiffe.io/) identity verification